kostyfisik/qpms/README.md

 QPMS README
 ===========

-QPMS is a toolkit for frequency-domain simulations of photonic systems consisting of compact objects (particles) inside a homogeneous medium.
-Scattering properties of the individual particles are described by their T-matrices (which can be obtained e.g. with the `scuff-tmatrix` tool from the [SCUFF-EM] suite).
+QPMS (standing for QPMS Photonic Multiple Scattering) is a toolkit for frequency-domain simulations of photonic systems consisting of compact objects (particles) inside a homogeneous medium.
+Scattering properties of the individual particles are described by their T-matrices (which can be obtained using one of the built-in generators or e.g. with the `scuff-tmatrix` tool from the [SCUFF-EM] suite).

 QPMS handles the multiple scattering of electromagnetic radiation between